OpenJetGet Started

 Why this exists

-Cloud coding agents need API keys, send your code to someone else's server, and charge per token.
+Cloud agents need API keys, send your work to someone else's server, and charge per token.

 Most local tools stop at chat.
-You can run a model, but you still do not have a real coding workflow.
+You can run a model, but you still do not have a real agent loop for files, commands, tools, devices, and repeatable workflows.

 OpenJet closes that gap.
 It is built for people who want the speed, control, and privacy of local LLMs without becoming experts in runtimes, config, and frontend/backend glue just to get started.